Automated Alignment between Elicitation Interviews and Requirements: Experimental Setup

-We evaluate our approach on a collection of 17 datasets (Table~\ref{tab:datasets_full}), covering both private and public material.
-The main source is a set of 15 student software projects from a graduate-level requirements engineering course.
-In each project, students impersonated stakeholders and analysts to conduct elicitation interviews aimed at extracting requirements for a specific software system.
-For every project, we collected (i) the transcript of two elicitation interviews that we concatenate to form a single text artifact, and (ii) the corresponding set of derived user stories.
-All the data are in English.
-Each project is in a different domain (e.g., travel booking, restaurant management, task scheduling).
-Not all user stories originate directly from the interviews, as students were allowed to refine requirements outside the elicitation sessions.
-Due to privacy concerns (the transcripts contain conversations among students), these datasets cannot be released publicly and only local models can be used on them.
+{\textbf{Datasets.}} We evaluate our approach on 17 datasets (Table~\ref{tab:datasets_full}).
+The primary source consists of 15 software projects from a requirements engineering course.
+In each project, students conducted elicitation interviews while role-playing stakeholders and analysts to gather requirements for a target software system, following the pedagogical approach proposed by Ferrari \textit{et al.}~\cite{ferrari2020sapeer}.
+For each project, we collected (i) transcripts of two elicitation interviews, concatenated into a single document, and (ii) the corresponding set of user stories.
+All data are in English and each project targets a distinct application domain.
+Students could refine requirements outside the elicitation sessions.
+Due to privacy constraints, these datasets cannot be released publicly and only local models can be used on them.

-In addition, we include two public datasets: \begin{itemize}[noitemsep,leftmargin=*] \item \textbf{Public Interview Dataset}: a public interview transcript~\cite{spijkman2023summarization}, combined with a set of user stories~\cite{dalpiazextraction} for the same target system, forming a transcript--stories pair comparable to our private projects. \item \textbf{System Description Dataset}: a textual system description with corresponding user stories, released in a study comparing LLM-generated and human-authored user stories~\cite{santosuser}.
-While this dataset does not originate from interviews, it is a valuable test case for validating our method on publicly available data.
-Consequently, we do not build chunks based on speaker turns, but instead split only at newlines.
-Since multiple groups produced user stories for the same description, some requirements appear in slightly varied or repeated forms; however, this does not affect our evaluation, as alignment is assessed independently for each story–chunk pair. \end{itemize}
+In addition, we include two public datasets: \begin{enumerate} \item \textit{Public Interview Dataset}: a public interview transcript~\cite{spijkman2023summarization}, combined with a set of user stories~\cite{dalpiazextraction} for the same system, forming a transcript--stories pair comparable to our private projects.